Request Information

 Kindergarten Social Studies

-Kindergarten Social Studies includes history, geography, economics, and civics lessons plus additional resources for teachers and students.
+Kindergarten social studies includes history, geography, economics, civics lessons, and additional resources for teachers and students.

-This is a comprehensive course, integrating topics in civics and the arts.
-The course helps students build knowledge of the diverse civilizations, cultures, and concepts.
+This is a comprehensive course integrating topics in civics and the arts.
+It helps students gain knowledge of diverse civilizations, cultures, and concepts.

 1st Grade Language Arts

-The course continues to build the foundation for reading and writing.
-It includes frequent read-alouds that help students build the background knowledge and vocabulary critical to listening and reading comprehension.
-Students learn by listening to fables and stories, as well as nonfiction texts that include topics related to science and history.
+This course continues building the foundation for reading and writing.
+It includes frequent read-alouds that give students the background knowledge and vocabulary critical to listening and reading comprehension.
+Students learn by listening to fables, stories, and nonfiction texts that include topics related to science and history.

 Skills instruction starts with a review of sounds and spellings.
 Students are introduced to tricky spellings (spellings that look the same but are pronounced differently) and tricky words (words that cannot be sounded out using the letter-sound correspondences taught so far).
 Decodable readers are provided for students to practice their emerging reading skills.
 Students learn to read and write words with separated digraphs (such as a and e in cake).
 They begin to work with weekly spelling words.

 Grammar lessons address parts of speech, including nouns (common and proper), past-tense verb forms, and adjectives.
-Students progress to work with nouns and verbs in phrases and to use adjectives for descriptive writing.
-They begin formal instruction in a writing process with a focus on narrative writing.
+Students progress to working with nouns and verbs in phrases and using adjectives for descriptive writing.
+They begin formal instruction in a writing process focusing on narrative writing.

 1st Grade Math